coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 ### The Mailing List

-The [Mailing list](https://groups.google.com/forum/#!forum/pdf2htmlex) <pdf2htmlex@googlegroups.com> is set up for discussion and announcements.
+The [mailing list](https://groups.google.com/forum/#!forum/pdf2htmlex) is set up for discussion and announcements.
 You are welcome to [ask any question](#ask-questions) about pdf2htmlEX there.
 However do not report issues or submit patches there, since it's terrible to keep track of them.